 Within the hotel, every surface has some special finish.
 There’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel, with each floor having a color theme.

 Each guest room is unique, and even the ceilings are works of fine finishing of the highest quality.
 At first, we were a little taken aback at having a green ceiling, but it grew on us and is certainly more interesting than the usual bland white or magnolia.
 It is impossible not to be impressed by the level of cleanliness in Switzerland, but the Tschuggen Grand Hotel excels even by local standards.

 The main pool is fabulously warm (about 36C) and has indoor and outdoor sections.
-The outdoor part has lovely views of the alps.
+The outdoor part has lovely views of the Alps.
 Adjacent to the indoor section is a deeper pool suitable for swimming lengths, kept somewhat cooler.
-Then there are two plunge pools in a mirror image of each other.
-One is toasty, the other icy cold.
-In between is an experience shower that can simulate thunderstorms complete with sound effects and lighting.
-Suffice to say that this is a hotel where you will enjoy yourself enormously.
+Then, there are two plunge pools in a mirror image of each other.
+One is toasty.
+The other is icy cold.
+In between is an experience shower that can simulate thunderstorms, complete with sound effects and lighting.
+Suffice it to say that this is a hotel where you will enjoy yourself enormously.

 The hotel’s star attraction is, in fact, its wellness areas, one of the most impressive in Europe.
 The architects used white granite, Canadian maple, glass sails, and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings.
-Don’t just come here for ski, come here for the wellness too, and you will not be disappointed.
+Don’t just come here for skiing.
+Come here for wellness, too, and you will not be disappointed.